 Small businesses particularity in the hospitality sector are constantly at a disadvantage when seeking funding from the banks.
 In this article we explore the main reasons.

-Because the banks require collateral 100% of the time for loans under $1 million, but that percentage dropped to 63% for loans of $100 million.
-Similarly, personal guarantees are typically required for loans below $5 million.
 If your business cannot provide equipment, buildings, inventory or accounts receivable, the bank has minimal options to secure repayment of the loan, making your deal unattractive.
 Typical reasons the bank will reject your application;

 10 reasons why the bank won't lend you money